realworldocaml/book/duniverse/dune_/doc/concepts.rst

 attach each of them to a package.

 In the rest of this section, ``<prefix>`` refers to the directory in which the user chooses to install packages.
-When installing via Opam, it's Opam that sets this directory.
+When installing via opam, it's opam that sets this directory.
 When calling ``dune install``, the installation directory is either guessed or can be manually specified by the user.
-This is described more in detail in the last section of this page.
+Defaults directories which replace guessing can be set during the compilation of dune.

 Sites of a Package
 ------------------